openjamoses/EASE2022/README.md

 [Purpose for Using Docker](#Purpose)
+> There is a broader range of 21 major purposes of using Docker in the deployment process of ML-based software projects (shown in Figure 2), such as model management, software testing, setting interactive development, data management, automate and running software or model tests, checking the code quality, distribution of tutorials/ documentation, Continuous integration and continuous delivery/ deployment (CI/CD), and build/ packaging among others.
+Other ML engineers can learn from our observations and implement Docker in their deployment process for these similar purposes.

 ![Purposes](Datasets/RQ2/Purpose.png "The purposes for using docker")
 > Figure 2: The mindmap represing the main purposes for using docker in ML based software projects